 ABM is an established gold exploration company with a successful track record of discovery in one of Australia's premier gold mining districts.
 The Company owns gold resources and extensive prospective land holdings in the Central Desert region of the Northern Territory.
-The new Company leadership is implementing a strategy of aggressive cost management initiatives and is developing a disciplined, tightly focused exploration strategy.
+The Company leadership is implementing a strategy of aggressive cost management initiatives and is developing a disciplined, tightly focused exploration strategy.
 Activities are currently focused on the Company's under-explored 36,000 km2 Tanami Project area and includes:

-- Drilling of advanced prospects in the Suplejack area - Systematic evaluation of high potential early stage targets - Assessment of existing resources and - Exploring opportunities for joint ventures and divestment of early stage targets
+- Drilling of advanced prospects on the Suplejack Project - Systematic evaluation of high potential early stage targets - Assessment of existing resources and - Exploring opportunities for joint ventures of early stage targets